smtmarie/notetaker/README.md

 # Note Taker

 In this project, I created an application that can be used to write, save, and delete notes.
-This full stack application uses an Express backend and save and retrieve note data from a JSON file.
+This full stack application uses an Express backend and saves and retrieves note data from a JSON file.

 ## User Story